serdeliverance/x-mentor/README.md

 ### Leaderboard

-`Leaderboard` is the functionallity that allow us to have a board with the ranking of top students that uses `X-Mentor`.
+`Leaderboard` is the functionality that allow us to have a board with the ranking of top students that uses `X-Mentor`.
 Top students are those who has more watching time using the platform.
 To accomplish that, we need to separate two functionallities:

 * Register the student progress
 * Getting the board